donotdespair/donotdespair/README.md

 Tomasz is an **econometrician** developing the methodology for empirical macroeconomic analyses.
 He develops statistical and mathematical models to describe economic reality and measure the effects of government decisions on the real economy.

-In his research, he investigates reliable methods for assessing economic hypotheses.
-For example, he published a series of papers that look at Granger causality in the volatility of financial asset returns and macroeconomic aggregates that exhibit non-linear dynamics.
-Recently, he has worked on methods for using data to verify and compare alternative monetary policy theories represented as structural time series models.
+In his research, he investigates reliable methods for assessing economic hypotheses, estimation and forecasting.
+This includes his work on Bayesian structural dynamic non-linear system modelling facilitating identification verification of monetary and fiscal policy effects and Granger-causality testing providing insights into the exchange rates markets.

 He works as a Senior Lecturer at the Department of Economics of the University of Melbourne, is a co-founder of the **Bayesian Analysis and Modelling Research Group**, and is a co-organizer of the annual **Melbourne Bayesian Econometrics Workshop** and the **BAM Summer Workshop**.
-He co-organises the [European Seminar on Bayesian Econometrics](https://mbs.edu/esobe) in Melbourne in 2025.
+He co-organised the [European Seminar on Bayesian Econometrics](https://mbs.edu/esobe) in Melbourne in 2025.

 Tomasz has an extensive teaching portfolio, including developing and lecturing graduate-level subjects, supervising honours, master's, and doctorate students, as well as tutoring programming and project management to his peers.
 He is currently lecturing **Quantitative Methods 1**, **Advanced Topics in Bayesian Econometrics**, and **Introduction to R**.
 In addition, he has developed original materials for the subjects he used to teach, including **Macroeconometrics**, **Quantitative Analysis of Finance 1**, **Quantitative Analysis of Finance 2**, and **Financial Econometrics**.